 Having visited the house, the constantly evolving gardens are a must!
-(2018 will see the opening of ‘The Glade’, a pretty area in the Shrubbery which had been completely taken over by an invasive Gaulteria and now cleared and planted with scented shrubs).
+(2018 saw the opening of ‘The Glade’, a pretty area in the Shrubbery which had been completely taken over by an invasive Gaulteria and now cleared and planted with scented shrubs).
+The higher part of the Bog Garden was cleared of ponticum andreplanted in 2018 with more azaleas and magnolias.
 Woodland gardens on either side of the house contain over 100 different camellias.
 From early spring masses of snowdrops, primroses, bluebells, violets and historic daffodils produce a wonderful display.
 Rhododendrons, azaleas and magnolias, at their best in April, May and June, are followed by eucryphia and many beautiful hydrangeas in late summer.
 In 1996 we discovered, under mountains of undergrowth, winding paths and terraces leading to the Bog Garden and Victorian Fernery, created by Gertrude Jekyll when she was a house guest at the beginning of the 20th century.
 We have now restored these charming gardens where you can see many different ferns, huge gunnera, primula and arum lilies amongst much else.
 A woodland walk leads from the Bog Garden to the hidden and beautiful 18thC Walled Gardens.
 A small gate in the yew topiary leads visitors through arched doorways to four intimate gardens; after years of neglect, once again many bulbs, roses, herbaceous perennials, shrubs, tender and rare plants including giant echium pininana, vegetables and fruit trees grow in abundance, within walls mirroring the contours of the valley.
 Tulips and alliums are stunning in April and May.
 Greenhouses contain many more tender plants, many grown from seed collected on our walking holidays abroad.
 Geraniums, streptocarpus, plumbago, jasmine and other plants from the glasshouses fill the Abbey rooms with scent and colour throughout the season.